esphome/esphome-docs/components/ota.rst

 node gets into a boot loop, ESPHome will automatically try to detect this and will go over into a safe mode after the configured unsuccessful boot attempts (Defaults to ``10``).
-In that mode, all components are disabled and only Serial Logging+WiFi+OTA are initialized, so that you can upload a new binary.
+In that mode, all components are disabled and only Serial Logging + Network(WiFi or Ethernet) + OTA are initialized, so that you can upload a new binary.
+You can trigger entering safe mode by either configuring a dedicated button or switch to do that or by pressing the reset button on the board for ``num_attempts`` times.

 .. code-block:: yaml